AdobeDocs/workfront.en/help/workfront-basics/using-notifications/notifications-goals.md

 # Notifications: Goals

-You can enable your email notifications for events occurring in  `Adobe Workfront Goals` in your profile.
+You can enable your email notifications for events occurring in&nbsp;Adobe Workfront Goals in your profile.
 A user with a Plan license can also enable them for other users.
 For information, see [Adobe Workfront notifications](../../workfront-basics/using-notifications/wf-notifications.md).

 >[!IMPORTANT]
 >
->`Workfront Goals` are available only in `The new Adobe Workfront experience`.
+>Workfront Goals are available only in The new Adobe Workfront experience.

 ## Access requirements